Acclaimed Cartoonist Richard Sala Passes Away at 61

 Sala’s publisher Fantagraphics posted the unfortunate news to its Facebook page today, along with a self-portrait by Sala.
 The post reads, “It is with great sadness that we share the news that our dear friend, the cartoonist Richard Sala, has passed away at the age of 61.”

-Cause of death has not yet been mentioned.
-Fantagraphics’ announcement goes on to say, “We are still processing, and will say more soon, but our hearts are with his close friends and family who are grieving this insurmountable loss.”
+The cause of death has not yet been mentioned.
+Fantagraphics’ announcement goes on to say, “We are still processing and will say more soon, but our hearts are with his close friends and family who are grieving this insurmountable loss.”